eudoxia0/eudoxia0.github.io/assets/content/dependency-resolution-made-simple/template.md

 problem into logic, applying a [SAT solver][sat] (a mature, well-understood piece of technology), and translating the solution back to the original problem domain.
-This approach is correct, it is free of ad-hockery, _and_ it benefits from the fact that SAT solvers have been optimized to death.
+This approach is correct, it is free of ad-hockery, _and_ it benefits from the fact that SAT solvers have been optimized to death over decades.

 [sat]: https://en.wikipedia.org/wiki/SAT_solver